A True Alternative: Long/Short Allocations to Health Care

 Health care offers unique opportunities for skilled active managers to generate alpha — both long and short — across multiple health-care industries.

-Direct lending has grown dramatically over the last 10 years and will likely continue this progression.
+Direct lending has grown dramatically over the last 10 years and we believe will likely continue.
 With evolving bank regulation and because of their size, middle-market companies generally don't have access to the same depth of capital market solutions as larger companies.
 So, there is a plentiful opportunity set.

 With the GFC and Dodd-Frank reform, enhanced rules and regulatory requirements decreased banks’ ability and willingness to issue loans to middle-market companies.
 Their participation in leveraged loans is less than half of what it was 20 years ago.
 That share has been taken by non-bank lenders that have a longer-term, more asset-driven approach to underwriting this risk.
 Subsequently, not only is the middle-market company opportunity set very deep, the relative market share for direct lending and non-bank investors is increasing over time.